 The Edward Waldo Homestead is a vernacular saltbox house on Waldo Road in Scotland.
 It was built in 1715 by Edward Waldo, on land along the Shetucket River he had purchased in 1702.
 The house, which later had two wings added, remained in the Waldo family until 1971.
 Daniel Waldo, who was born in the house in 1762, served as Chaplain of the House of Representatives from 1856 until his death in 1864.
 Also born in the house was Samuel Lovett Waldo (1783-1861), portraitist, art critic and a founder member of the National Academy of Design.
 When its last owner, Ruth Waldo, died in 1975, she bequeathed the house to the Antiquarian & Landmarks Society and the surrounding fields to the Connecticut Forest and Park Association.
 The house is now a museum operated by the Scotland Historical Society.
 Each year, the surrounding fields host the Scotland Connecticut Highland Games.

 Built sometime in the period 1700-1722, the Huntington Homestead in Scotland was the birthplace and childhood home of Samuel Huntington, who went on to become a Signer of the Declaration of Independence, President of the Continental Congress from 1779 to 1781 and Governor of Connecticut.
 Huntington later lived in a house in Norwich.
+The Homestead was later owned by the Kimball family, who sold it to the Town of Scotland in 1994.
 The house was then acquired by The Governor Samuel Huntington Trust to be opened as a museum.

 Also, Historic Buildings of Massachusetts now has a new blog theme!!!